Do you need to talk? Here's how you can access mental health support, from online counselling, hypnotherapy and coaching, to general listening lines

 Interested in coaching?
 Perhaps you’re already working with a coach, but are feeling a little lost now that you are unable to conduct sessions face-to-face.
 Fortunately, coaching is easily adapted to online, with many coaches working predominantly via telephone or virtual platforms.

 Coaching can benefit you in so many ways, and actually, we recommend coaching to anyone.
 With many of us now working from home, or at least, out of our usual routine, we have the capacity to learn a lot about ourselves.
 We’re no longer able to socialise physically and going outside is limited, so it’s likely you’ll begin to realise what it is you thrive on - maybe you’re flourishing working from home away from colleagues, or you’ve learnt that you aren’t great in solitude, and so are practising new techniques to keep energised.

 Life Coach Directory has more than 1,000 online coaches who are ready to talk.
 Search through their profiles until you find the one for you and give them a call.

-With supermarket shelves looking bare and our regular opportunities to move our bodies hindered, it’s no surprise that many of us are feeling lost and are seeking additional support.
+With supermarkets once again implementing restrictions and guidance, and our regular opportunities to move our bodies hindered (not to mention the darker, colder days) it’s no surprise that many of us are feeling lost and are seeking additional support.